How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 Step 2: Decide what product to buy

-After you have created your Vultr account.
-Click on "Products"
+After creating your Vultr account, click on "Products"

 click products